-Dow Chemical first sold them in 2011 with their Powerhouse line.
+Dow Chemical first sold them in 2011 with their PowerHouse line.
 There’s just a handful of other manufacturers and distributors that include CertainTeed (Apollo line), SunTegra, Atlantis Energy (SunSlates), and the latest Tesla.
-Actually, the way it is shaking out, Dow left the market in July 2016, which is around the time Tesla announced they are entering the market.
-Dow was the king of the heap, and Tesla is certainly giving off every indication they tend to take that role over.

 It’s not possible to discuss solar shingles for the residential market, and not mention the Elon Musk factor, owner and CEO of Tesla Inc. There’s great reason for optimism with Tesla entering the market, after their acquisition of SolarCity.
 However, they aren’t officially distributing product yet, so there’s also reason to be skeptical.
 But we’ll get to that in a moment.

 If you go to Tesla.com, the first thing you’re asked to consider is “Get Updates.”
-Word on the street is the product will start being available in mid 2017.
+The latest word on the street is the product will start being available in the mid 2019.
 Next on the site comes announcement of the Powerwall 2 and the Solar Roof.
 Or as Musk would put it, his desire to make all roofs beautiful, affordable and powerful.
 Via the solar shingle of course.